brevzin/cpp_proposals/1169_static_call/static-call.md

 However, we can't simply change such lambdas because this would be a language ABI break.
 While lambdas shouldn't show up in your ABI anyway, we can't with confidence state that such code doesn't exist nor that such code deserves to be broken.

-Instead, we propose that this can be opt-in: a lambda is allowed to be declared `static`:
+Instead, we propose that this can be opt-in: a lambda is allowed to be declared `static`, which will then cause the call operator (or call operator template) of the lambda to be a static member function rather than a non-static member function:

 ```cpp
 auto four = []() static { return 4; };
 ```

-Ensuring that a lambda cannot be declared `static` if it is declared `mutable` (an inherently non-static property) or has any capture (as that would be fairly pointless, since you could not access any of that capture).
+We then also need to ensure that a lambda cannot be declared `static` if it is declared `mutable` (an inherently non-static property) or has any capture (as that would be fairly pointless, since you could not access any of that capture).

 ## Deduction Guides